Powerlearnproject/se-assignment-2-introduction-to-software-engineering-nyakiochristine/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:
+Unit testing is a software testing method where individual components of the software are tested independently to verify each part functions correctly.

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems: